kechako/emacs-evernote-mode-developer-token/README.md

 Quick Start
 -----------
-1. Apply a patch to emacs-evernote-mode.
+1. Apply a patch to emacs-evernote-mode (r198).
 2. Add the following line to your `init.el` to set your developer token.

         (setq evernote-developer-token "Your developer token.")